-2021 2020
+2022 2021

-ASU Trust \$ 371,177,633 \$ 256,932,221
+ASU Trust \$ 384,080,623 \$ 371,177,633

-ASU Alumni Association 23,394,742 19,020,892
+ASU Alumni Association 22,149,331 23,394,742

-Total assets held for other entities \$ 394,572,375 \$ 275,953,113
+Total assets held for other entities \$ 406,229,954 \$ 394,572,375

-The associated financial statements include a non-endowed asset held for others in the amount of \$37,989,448 and \$24,843,250 as June 30, 2021 and 2020, respectively that is not included in the above totals.
+The associated consolidated financial statements include a non-endowed asset held for others in the amount of \$24,344,513 and \$37,989,448 as June 30, 2022 and 2021, respectively that is not included in the above totals.

-The Organization's endowment is invested in the LTIP and SRIP.
+With the exception of certain endowed gifts that the donor requires to be separately invested, the Organization's endowment is invested in the LTIP and SRIP.
 The Organization's investment policies for the LTIP and SRIP are reviewed periodically.
 The long-term financial objectives are to produce a relatively predictable and stable payout stream that increases over time, at least as fast as the general rate of inflation, and to preserve inter-generational equity by achieving a growth rate that at least keeps pace with the general rate of inflation, net of spending.

 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or the statute requires the Organization to retain as a fund of perpetual duration.
-In accordance with US GAAP, for the year ended June 30, 2021, one deficiency of this nature exists in a donor-restricted endowment, with an original gift value of \$31,796, a current fair value of \$31,550 and a deficiency of \$246.
-As of June 30, 2020, there were 238 deficiencies totaling \$2,426,726 from an original gift value of \$108,201,978 and a fair value of \$105,775,252.
+For the year ended June 30, 2022, 90 deficiencies of this nature exist in donor-restricted endowment funds with an original gift value of \$45,226,929, a current fair value of \$42,930,000 and a deficiency of \$2,296,929.
+As of June 30, 2021, there was one deficiency totaling \$246 from an original gift value of \$31,796 and a fair value of \$31,550.

 The spending policy for the endowment follows the objectives of the investment policy and establishes the amount made available for spending from the endowment.
 The spending policy is based on a constant growth formula, in which the amount available for spending is based on the prior-year spending amount plus a current year inflation factor measured at mid-fiscal year, collared by a cap and floor based on a percentage of a 12-quarter moving average.
-The inflation rate used for 2021 was 1.4% and for 2020 was 2.3%.
-The cap and floor were based on 4.25% and 3.25% for both 2021 and 2020, respectively.
+The inflation rate used for 2022 was 7.0% and for 2021 was 1.4%.
+The cap and floor were based on 4.25% and 3.25% for both 2022 and 2021, respectively.
 In the event the current market value of the endowment is less than the historical gift value, spending will continue unless the gift agreement does not permit spending in this circumstance.